 Considering its name, you wouldn't expect the Gold Coast neighborhood of Chicago to be anything but stinking rich.
 And indeed, it's not.
 The historic district was developed in the 1880s by millionaire Potter Palmer, who kicked things off by building the 42 room, castle-like construction known as Palmer Mansion.

 Other wealthy Chicagoans followed his example and started flocking to the new neighborhood, quickly turning it into one of the most desirable zip codes in the city.
-Today, its elite status is still very much intact – if you want to feel at home here, you’d better have a couple of million stashed away in your bank account.
+Today, its elite status is still very much intact - if you want to feel at home in this one of the richest neighborhoods in Chicago, you'd better have a couple of million stashed away in your bank account.

 3. Lincoln Park

-According to point2homes.com, the average household in Streeterville is bringing in the very respectable median income of $106,906.
-As we’ve got no reason to doubt them, we’re going to say that alone is enough to make Streeterville one of the wealthiest neighborhoods in Chicago.
-Thanks to a median home value of $576,600.00, it’s also one that’s well out of our league.
+Streeterville is a stunning neighborhood in Chicago located north of the heart of downtown.
+This neighborhood has so much to offer and experience: the provocative Museum of Contemporary Art, historic Navy Pier, the Chicago's Children Museum, multiple gift shops, and more.
+According to point2homes.com, the average household in Streeterville is bringing in the very respectable median income of $117,344.
+As we've got no reason to doubt them, we're going to say that alone is enough to make Streeterville one of the wealthiest neighborhoods in Chicago.
+A median home value in this exclusive area is $576,600.

 1. Forest Glen